Skip to main content

 Concentrations

-This is recommended for students interested in crime, forensics, law, police work, and justice.
-Internships are available to seniors in their spring semester, and students will be matched to an internship site based on their career interests.
-Courses cover challenging, fascinating issues that will help you become a well-rounded professional in whatever you pursue, including topics like Victims of Crime, Family Violence, African American Experience in the United States, Social Inequalities in Society, Drugs and Crime, and Forensic Science.
+This is recommended for students interested in law, crime, forensics, police work, and restorative justice.
+Internships are available for seniors, and students will be matched to an internship site based on their career interests.
+Courses cover challenging, fascinating issues that will help you become a well-rounded professional in whatever you pursue, including topics like Victims of Crime, Prisons and Human Rights, Juvenile Delinquency, Family Violence, Drugs and Crime, Social Inequalities in Society, and Forensic Crime Scene Analysis.

-If you have a fire for bringing societal change of systems, this concentration helps you focus on that with respect, perspective, and concrete skills.
-This is recommended if you are considering a career in a multicultural setting or graduate study in comparative sociology, ethnic studies, international studies, law, counseling, peace/human rights, or social work.
-Course topics include: Social Change; Aging, Health and Society; Prejudice and Discrimination; Masculinities; Consumer Culture and Society; Environmental Justice; and so much more.
+If you have a fire for being a changemaker and bringing about system change, this concentration helps you focus on that with respect, perspective, and concrete skills.
+This is recommended if you are considering a career working in a multicultural setting or graduate study in comparative sociology, ethnic studies, international studies, law, counseling, peace/human rights, or social work.
+Course topics include: Issues in Social Justice, Social Change, Prejudice and Discrimination; Consumer Culture and Society; Environmental Justice; African American Experience, Sexuality and Sexual Behaviors, and so much more.

-The Social Work, Community and Health (SWCH) concentration is recommended if you are interested in a career as a social worker, in nonprofit administration, counseling, community development, public health, public policy, law, advocacy and other related careers.
-Internships are required of seniors during their spring semester, and students will be assisted in being matched to an internship site based on their career interests.
-Coursework includes a choice from a long list of complex sociology topics, including Self and Society, Family Violence, Victims of Crime, Poverty, Welfare, and Social Justice In The U.S., and many more increasingly relevant, thought-provoking topics.
+The Social Work, Community and Health (SWCH) concentration is recommended if you are interested in a career as a social worker, counseling, community development, public health, public policy, advocacy and other related careers.
+Internships are required of seniors, and students will be assisted in being matched to an internship site based on their career interests.
+Coursework includes a choice from a long list of complex sociology topics, including Sociology of the Family, Public Health, Family Violence, Victims of Crime, Poverty, Welfare, and Social Justice In The U.S., and many more relevant, thought-provoking topics.

-This concentration is a great foundation for a career in forensics, law enforcement and criminal justice.
+This concentration is a great foundation for a career in forensic science, law enforcement and criminal justice.
 Forensics is the application of scientific knowledge to crime scenes and investigations.
-Courses include both crime scene analysis as well as a study into criminal justice systems, criminology, and the why behind many criminals’ minds and motivations.
+Courses include both crime scene analysis, as well as a study into criminal justice systems, criminology, and the why behind many criminals’ minds and motivations.

 BA in Sociology & Criminology Highlights